 Your choice can be influenced by several aspects:

 - Transaction fees

 Permissioned networks are preferable for cases when only partial decentralization is desired.
-To achieve the maximum possible decentralization, a public permissionless blockchain would be more appropriate.
+To achieve the maximum possible decentralization, a public permissionless blockchain would be best.

 In public networks, all transaction information is available to everyone, so you can monitor election progress in real time.
-However, if you want to be able to manage what data can be seen by the general public, you’d better go with a private blockchain network.
+However, if you want to manage what data can be seen by the general public, you’d better go with a private blockchain network.

 Finally, all public blockchain networks require a transaction fee (mostly as a security measure against denial of service attacks).
 While there are mechanisms that can make a transaction in a public network free for a user, it’s much easier to configure free transactions within a private blockchain network.

 2. What consensus algorithm will we implement?

 Consensus algorithms are responsible for reaching a single source of truth within a blockchain and can be competitive or non-competitive.